dwarvesf/handbook/where-we-work.md

 ### From home

-A few people at Dwarves Foundation are based in other countries and they work from home most of the time.
+A few people at Dwarves are based in other countries and they work from home most of the time.
 Getting the basics right will make a big difference: [a good chair and a good desk](https://medium.com/dwarves-foundation/dfstaythefhome-5e416a4c457c).

 ### From coffee shops